-The infection is commonly spread through direct contact with fingers or contaminated personal items.
+The infection is commonly spread through contact with fingers or contaminated personal items.
 It is often associated with an upper respiratory infection and is spread through coughing.

 Allergic conjunctivitis may be due to an allergy or an irritant such as dust.
-Wearing contact lenses for too long or not cleaning them properly can also cause conjunctivitis.
+Wearing contact lenses for too long or not cleaning them properly can cause conjunctivitis.
 Conjunctivitis caused by allergies or irritants is not contagious.

 - Itchy eyes

 - Grit sensation in one or both eyes.